 “Hurt,” Shanice said.
 “Hug.”

 “Natsu is getting a hug from his Auntie.
 I think he is starting to feel better.”
-We watched Natsu together as he calmed with his aunt.
+Together, we watched Natsu as he calmed down in the arms of his aunt.

 Hearing this cue, Shanice popped out from behind the curtain.